AdobeDocs/experience-platform.fr-FR/help/segmentation/api/segment-jobs.md

 ## Créer une tâche de segment

-Vous pouvez créer une tâche de segment en exécutant une requête POST sur le point de `/segment/jobs` terminaison.
+You can create a new segment job by making a POST request to the `/segment/jobs` endpoint.

 **Format d’API**